mig1984/bashible/README.md

 The question is, why Ansible is so popular?
 And my answer is: it has lots of modules for setting-up whatever you imagine.
 Bashible could offer the same - shared scripts.
 For instance a script for a webserver:

-$ webserver --add-domain foobar.com..
+$ webserver --add-domain foobar.com
-$ webserver --htpasswd foobar.com user password..
+$ webserver --htpasswd foobar.com user password
-$ webserver --disable-domain foobar.com..
+$ webserver --disable-domain foobar.com

 etc.